hartenthaler/hh_extended_family/readme.md

 The admin can decide in control panel
 * which extended family parts should be shown
-* if name of proband is a full name or a short version
+* wheter the name of proband is a full name or a short version
 * how empty parts of extended family should be presented

 <a name="Contents"></a>